andrewtch/noopflushlog/README.md

 # Why?

 Because relations.
-Most of the libraries log single entity changes, but a change in `ProductTranslaton` is actually a change in `Product` from application perspective.
+Most of the libraries log single entity changes, but a change in `ProductTranslation` is actually a change in `Product` from application perspective.
 Collection updates also matter (who attached that image to this product?).

 Therefore, this library logs _flushes_, consisting of many changes (insertions, removals, deletions, AND collection changes).
 Also, it tries to be a low-level library, that does not create new entities on each flush, manipulating DBAL directly.